-Fifty types of fraud have been identified within this sector, with the most common types being payroll, procurement, housing tenancy fraud, ‘right to buy’ fraud, cyber fraud, fraud within the finance function, recruitment, cash handling, development fraud and estates and maintenance fraud.
+Numerous types of corporate fraud have been identified within this sector, with the most common types being payroll, procurement, cybercrime, fraud within the finance function, development fraud and estates and maintenance fraud.

-Being the only law firm to contribute and advise on content to the latest National Housing Association’s book on fraud in the sector published in 2017, we recognize the threats and challenges for housing associations from financial crime.
+- Being the only specialist fraud law firm to contribute and advise on content to the National Housing Association’s (“NHF”) book on countering fraud.